randiPalguna/DishDiary/README.md

 ### Installation
 > **NOTE:** This project is designed to run on Windows OS and any commands should be executed in PowerShell.
-0. Ensure that PHP, MySQL (via XAMPP), and Composer are installed on your system:
+0. Ensure that PHP, MySQL (via XAMPP), Composer, and git are installed on your system:
    - Download XAMPP <a href="https://www.apachefriends.org/download.html" target="_blank">here</a>.
    - Download composer <a href="https://getcomposer.org/Composer-Setup.exe" target="_blank">here</a>.
 However, you must first install XAMPP and set the PHP path in the environment variables before installing composer.
+   - Download git <a href="https://git-scm.com/downloads/win" target="_blank">here</a>.
+This is needed for composer update later in setup_project.bat file.
-   - Check if PHP and Composer are already installed by executing the commands `php -v` and `composer --version` in PowerShell.
+   - Check if PHP, Composer, and git are already installed by executing the commands `php -v`, `composer --version`, and `git -v` in PowerShell.
 1. Clone the project repository (or alternatively, download the ZIP file of the repository):<br>
    `git clone https://github.com/randiPalguna/DishDiary.git`
 2. Navigate to the DishDiary project directory:<br>